The Great Reset & the Fourth Industrial Revolution

 English Standard Version

-‘… declares the Lord, the God of hosts: “I abhor the pride of Jacob and hate his strongholds, and I will deliver up the city and all that is in it.”… And if ten men remain in one house, they shall die… and the great house shall be struck down into fragments, and the little house into bits.
-“For behold, I will raise up against you a nation, O house of Israel,” declares the Lord, the God of hosts; and they shall oppress you…’
+‘… declares the Lord, the God of hosts: “I abhor the pride of Jacob and hate his strongholds, and I will deliver up the city and all that is in it.” … And if ten men remain in one house, they shall die… and the great house shall be struck down into fragments, and the little house into bits.
+“For behold, I will raise up against you a nation, O house of Israel,” declares the Lord, the God of hosts; “and they shall oppress you…”

 The other contender nation China, already has its own predetermination as we will learn.
-The Assyrians are given their mission as Israel’s punisher from the Creator, though as they relish the role, their demise also is foretold.
+The Assyrians are given their mission as Israel’s punisher from the Creator, though as they relish the role, their demise is also foretold.

 We then read further, about the King of the North in the book of Daniel.
 The whole of chapter eleven is worth reading, though for brevity the key verses include the following.

-Daniel 11: 15, 18, 25, 29-31, 40, 42-44:
+Daniel 11: 15, 18, 25, 29-31, 40, 42-44

 English Standard Version